 It’s been called the power of three – one woman in the boardroom is a token, two is a presence, three is a voice.

 There is also concern that a lone female voice may not be heard.
-Indiatimes reported that Ameeta Trehan, the first woman to join the boards of Steelco Gujarat and Bheema Cements, told a workshop for female directors in Mumbai that: “[!the!] are respectful and ask your opinion, but they often overlook it while taking decisions.”
+Indiatimes reported that Ameeta Trehan, the first woman to join the boards of Steelco Gujarat and Bheema Cements, told a workshop for female directors in Mumbai that: “[the male directors] are respectful and ask your opinion, but they often overlook it while taking decisions.”

 Kathryn Fagg was the inaugural chair of Tata BlueScope Steel Limited in India and now sits on the boards of the Reserve Bank of Australia and ASX-listed Boral, Djerriwarrh Investments and Incitec Pivot.
 As she started her professional life as an engineer she is familiar with male-dominated environments.